Education – Children/Adults – GED

 - Individual, marital, and family counseling for all ages based on sliding scale for those without insurance (insurance also accepted)

-- Senior Services (including senior companion program, caregivers program for seniors, and adult shelter for those 65+)
+- Senior services (including senior companion program, foster grandparent program, and emergency senior shelter for those 55+)

 Improves the well-being of inner-city youth through academic tutoring, positive mentoring relationships and by communicating spiritual and moral values.
 Faith-based program for elementary age students at selected schools.

-The Workforce Oklahoma Center's Youth Program is designed to help young people 16-21 years old to earn a high school diploma or equivalent and to become job ready and career oriented.
+The WIOA Youth Program is designed to help young people 16-24 years old to earn a high school diploma or equivalent and to become job ready and career oriented.
 The Youth Program provides employment and training services to economically disadvantaged youth possessing specific barriers to employment.
-The program focuses on comprehensive youth services consisting of 10 program elements which can be grouped around four major themes:
+The program focuses on comprehensive youth services consisting of 14 program elements which can be grouped around four major themes:

 - Preparing for and succeeding in employment (including summer employment opportunities, paid and unpaid work experience, and occupational skills training)